Tesco Ireland unable to increase contactless payment limit currently

 Banks agreed earlier this month to increase the limit on contactless payments to €50 as a means to reduce handling of cash during the Covid-19 crisis.

-Tesco Ireland has said it is unable to increase contactless payment transaction limits from €30 to €50 as of tomorrow as originally intended.
+Tesco Ireland has said it is unable to increase contactless payment transaction limits from €30 to €50 by Wednesday as originally intended.

-The supermarket chain said the failure to do so was due to a need to manually update software on over 4,600 individual payment devices in its network of 151 stores.
+The supermarket chain said it needs to manually update software on over 4,600 individual payment devices in its network of 151 stores before being able to offer the increase.

-Banks agreed earlier this month to increase the limit on contactless payments to €50 as a means to reduce handling of cash during the Covid-19 crisis.
-The increase is expected to commence tomorrow, April 1st.
+Banks agreed earlier this month to up the limit on contactless payments to €50 as a way to reduce the handling of cash during the coronavirus crisis.
+The increase is expected to begin on April 1st.

 “The risk associated with making such a large volume of software updates is very significant, including the potential for disruption to tills, pin pads and self-scan checkouts,” said a spokeswoman for the company.